Restruder 9/17/2023 – 9/23/2023 Updates

 Restruder 10/29/2023 – 11/5/2023 Updates

-This week I mainly worked on the develpoment of the OSHE website.
-I am also working with Alex Nigrine on the implementaion on the 3d model on the mounting of Restruder.
+This week I mainly worked on the development of the OSHE website.
+I am also working with Alex Nigrine on the implementation of the 3d model on the mounting of Restruder.

 Goals for next week